nathenbyford/Baylor-quarto-theme/README.md

 ## Usage notes

+### is not currently working.
+I'm working on making the template easily downloadable, for right not it is easiest to clone this repo and use the template as your presentation.
 - To use the template in for a new document use the following code in the terminal.
 ```
 quarto use template nathenbyford/baylor-quarto-theme